-You'll also want to add your profile photo and (optionally) a cover photo.
-You can do this by clicking the person icon then "Profile":
+If you didn't do so before, you'll also want to add your profile photo and (optionally) a cover photo, as well as your bio.
+You can add or change these by clicking the "Profile" link on the left, then "Set up profile".